ntutic/json_scrapy/docs/topics/spiders.rst

-      This attribute is set by the :meth:`from_crawler` class method after initializating the class, and links to the :class:`~scrapy.crawler.Crawler` object to which this spider instance is bound.
+      This attribute is set by the :meth:`from_crawler` class method after initializating the class, and links to the :class:`~jscrapy.crawler.Crawler` object to which this spider instance is bound.

       Crawlers encapsulate a lot of components in the project for their single